Skip to main content

 Although the term ‘coastal protection’ is usually not only used to mean protection against erosion, but against flooding as well, the determination of safety levels against flooding is not discussed in CIE4305, as yet.
 The same holds for measures against sedimentation in approach channels to harbours.
 Dredging, the ‘soft’ solution to the latter problem, is discussed in detail in the course CIE5300 on Dredging Technology.

 This page titled 10.1: Introduction is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.